 Even the spot-on tick formulas commonly given to dogs are not 100% effective at killing ticks, not to mention that they come with serious pet health risks.
 This is why more and more pet owners are turning to natural alternatives to repel ticks before they bite (see below).
 Water does not kill them easily, even though they do not swim.
 Ticks have an amazingly low respiratory rate (approximately 3-15 breaths per hour) which is why they will often survive being flushed out into the sewer system.
 In fact, studies have been done on laundry washing to find out if ticks survive the process.
 It turns out, that no matter how hot the water, most ticks will survive the washing machine cycle.
 However, heat will desiccate them, and putting ticks in the dryer with high heat for at least 15 minutes should do the trick.
 Therefore, it is suggested, after a long hike in the woods, putting dirty clothes in the dryer first, and then washing them as usual.

-Garlic is an all natural and effective method to repel ticks:
+Garlic is a natural and effective method to deter ticks:

 Goldberg, Carey.
 “Tick-Killing Tip: Dry Then Wash, Brief Dryer Spin Could Do It.”
 WBUR’s Common Health Reform & Reality.
 1 April 2013.
 5 February 2017.